Regulations Governing Customs Clearance Procedures for Maritime Express Consignments

 Article 25

-If a Unit Operator violates the provisions prescribed in Article 8-1, Customs shall warn or impose a fine of not less than NT$6,000 and not more than NT$30,000 under the provisions of Article 87 of the Customs Act and the Unit Operator may be ordered to improve before a certain period of time; the penalty shall be imposed per violation in case of failure to improve before the given deadline.
-If there is no improvement after three penalties or in the case of serious violation, a suspension of the maritime express consignment’s clearance privileges may be imposed for a period of not more than six months, or its registration may be repealed.
+If the unit operator violates the provisions prescribed in Article 8-1, Customs shall issue a warning or impose a fine of not less than NT$6,000 and not more than NT$30,000 under the provisions of Article 87 of the Customs Act and may order corrective action within a certain period of time.
+If the correction is not made within the specified period, further penalties will be imposed for each violation.
+If the correction is not completed after three penalties or if the violation is deemed serious, the Customs may suspend the business of the clearance of maritime express consignment for up to six months or revoke the registration.

 Article 26